 Spatial and temporal correlation

 All analyses were conducted in R (R Core Team, 2019).
 We determined whether there was significant spatial autocorrelation among localities for prevalence and parasite richness in our dataset by calculating the Moran Index value.
 In order to estimate this index, we combined the coordinates data into a matrix and employed the function “Moran.I” from the “Ape” package (Paradis and Schliep 2018).
 Temporal correlation analyses were performed using linear models, to determine whether prevalence or richness estimates varied throughout the sampling period (2005–2018).
 For parasite prevalence, we conducted a mixed linear model using the package “lme4” and the function “lmer” (Bates et al. 2015).
 Firstly, we grouped the data by year and location.
-Then, we compared the prevalence among years of collection considering number of birds collected and location as variables random variables.
+Then, we compared the prevalence among years of collection considering number of birds collected and location as random variables.
 In order to test for a temporal correlation for parasite richness, we performed a simple linear model using the “lm” function.

 Phylogenetic Signal

 In order to estimate the phylogenetic signal among prevalence and richness estimates for the bird species in our dataset, we downloaded the file AllBirdsHackett1.tre from https://birdtree.org/ website.
 Using the “treeman” package (Bennett et al. 2017), we created a treeman file containing all trees from the original file.
-Then, we randomly selected 100 trees.
+Then, we randomly selected 100 trees to account for phylogenetic uncertainty.
 This new file was converted from treeman to a phylo file, from which we extracted one single random tree.
 We grouped our data per species and eliminated all bird species from the phylo tree which were not present in our dataset.
 Using the “match” function from the “picante” package (Kembel et al. 2010), we matched the species between the tree and our dataset.
 Then, we calculated Pagel’s lambda (λ) to evaluate the phylogenetic signal among bird species in our dataset, for both haemosporidian prevalence and parasite richness.
 Values of λ can range between 0 (no phylogenetic signal) and 1 (strong phylogenetic signal).
 In order to estimate lambda (λ), we applied the “phylosig” function from the “phytools” package (Revell 2012).

 Climate variables